You bought a fixer upper next to an abandoned lot, and now you’re curious about your environmental liability for spills, leaks, or contamination.

 The onus is on you to report spills to the local municipality and the provincial Spills Action Centre, https://www.ontario.ca/page/report-pollution-and-spills# because if you don’t, someone else could.
 Report pollution online, or call 1-866-MOE-TIPS. https://report-pollution.ene.gov.on.ca/

-Taking care of your environmental liability can protect you from lawsuits from future buyers, neighbouring property owners, or environmental activists.
+Taking care of your environmental liability can protect you from lawsuits from future buyers, neighboring property owners, or environmental activists.
 Read Ontario’s Environmental Bill of Rights for more on how you could be forced to take action based on a complaint.

 Insuring Your Environmental Liability Risks